Best Solar-Powered Security Cameras

 Overall, Lorex is our top pick for solar-powered security cameras.

-Methodology: How We Tested and Chose Our Top Solar-Powered Security Cameras
+Our Testing Process: How We Ranked The Top Solar-Powered Security Cameras

 - Solar panels: Some of the cameras on our list include built-in solar panels; others require you to purchase the solar panel separately, like ADT for its Nest Cams.
 For convenience and cost, we like built-in cameras.